tcmacdonald/intro-to-javascript/data/class-one.md

 ## Variables

 * Variables hold content
-* Words, numbers, dates, true/false values and more
+* Words, numbers, true/false values and more...

 Declare a variable (Give it a name)